jacopotagliabue/dag-card-is-the-new-model-card/README.md

 In no particular order, some open points and improvements to make the card builder a little less hackish (together with the TODOs already in the code, of course).

+* the entire HTML/CSS/JS template is front-end code written by back-end people: as such, it will make front-end people cry: while definitely enough to produce a decent-looking page, some refactoring is needed to make it prettier and more readable;
-* include a visualization of the model, even if it's just the standard Keras-generated pic.
+* to give a quick overview of the model, we should also include a visualization of the model (even if it's just the standard Keras-generated pic).

 ## License
 This code is provided "as is" and it is licensed under the terms of the MIT license.